Multi-Agent Contracts: Constant Factor for Submodular and XOS

 \section{Constant Factor for Submodular and XOS}

 In this section, we present our main positive results: polynomial-time constant-factor approximation algorithms for submodular and XOS multi-agent combinatorial contracts.

-\begin{theorem} \begin{enumerate} \item For submodular $f$ and $n$ agents, it is possible to compute an $O(1)$-approximation to the optimal contract in polynomial time using value queries. \item For XOS $f$ and $n$ agents, it is possible to compute an $O(1)$-approximation to the optimal contract in polynomial time using value and demand queries. \end{enumerate} \end{theorem}
+\begin{theorem} The following hold: \begin{enumerate} \item For submodular $f$ and $n$ agents, it is possible to compute an $O(1)$-approximation to the optimal contract in polynomial time using value queries. \item For XOS $f$ and $n$ agents, it is possible to compute an $O(1)$-approximation to the optimal contract in polynomial time using value and demand queries. \end{enumerate} \end{theorem}

-Recall that we use $g:2^\actions\rightarrow\reals$ to denote the principal's utility as a function of the set of incentivized agents.
+Recall that we use $g:2^\actions \to \{-\infty\} \cup (-\infty,1]$ to denote the principal's utility as a function of the set of incentivized agents.
 I.e., $g(S) := f(S) \left(1-\sum_{i\in S} \frac{c_i}{f(i\mid S\setminus\{i\})}\right)$.
 Let $\sstar$ be the optimal set of agents, i.e., the set that maximizes $g$.

 Below we present the full argument for submodular/XOS reward functions assuming value and demand oracle access to the reward function.
 The result to submodular reward functions with only value oracle access requires only small modifications and relies on known algorithms for computing approximate demand sets \citep{SviridenkoVW17,Harshaw19a}.
 We defer the details of this extension to Appendix~\ref{app:extension-to-submodular}.